US Work Visa for Dentists | VisaNation

 • EB-2 NIW: Self-petitioning green card option ideal for dentists setting up a U.S. practice.

-If you are a dental professional who wishes to preserve his or her practice through a U.S. work visa for dentists, it’s time to take action.
-When it comes to immigration law, you don’t want to leave anything to chance.
+While there are many visa options in the U.S. for foreign dentists, selecting the right choice based on your situation can be difficult.
+If you are a dental professional who wishes to preserve his or her practice through a U.S. work visa for dentists, our legal team can support you.
 Whether for an H-1B or an EB-2, the best way to ensure that your petition is optimized for approval is to hire an immigration attorney.

 The Next Steps